jackrabbithanna/gnollama/README.md

 Supports saving chats and their options between sessions and a chat history list in a sidebar.

-Both tab types support selecting multiple images to pass to the model.

 Responses render Markdown and implement code highlighting.

 Model selection, thinking, system prompt, statistics, logprobs, and other options (e.g. temperature)